-1. Housing security, especially for our public servants (ie, school teachers, fire and rescue, police) 2.
+1. Housing security, especially for our public 2.
 Every public school should have solar panels in their parking lots.
 This is the case in California, it should be the case in Maryland 3.
 Community Colleges should be free.

 Crime is rising around the US and the State of Maryland.
 How do you plan to balance the need for public safety and police reform?